timginker/Computing-benchmark-for-Gorodnichenko-and-Talavera-s-2017-index-of-price-synchronization./README.md

 def benchmark(p,rep,n,seed=123456):
     """
-    This function computes  the benchmark for Gorodnichenko and Talavera's (2017) index of price synchronization under the null hypothesis of of no coordination (i.e. independence) between the stores.
+    This function computes  the benchmark for Gorodnichenko and Talavera's (2017) index of price synchronization under the null hypothesis of no coordination (i.e. independence) between the stores.

     Arguments: